department-of-veterans-affairs/va.gov-team/products/global/IA-strategy+planning/IA-activities.md

 <br></br>
 ### Soon we’ll define the IA role, responsibilities, and the best ways to work across teams.

-* **IA role and responsibilities:** The IA workshop kicks off July 20 (maybe sooner).
+* **IA role and responsibilities:** The IA workshop kicks off June 29.
 As part of it, we'd like to discuss:
   * Who does which IA work?
 (DEPO v.
 Platform)
   * How do we bridge between DEPO and Platform?
   * How do we balance current and future IA needs?